gridai/grid-docs/docs/features/datastores/2_Using Datastores/3_inspecting_status.md

 ---
-title: Viewing Status
+title: Viewing Datastore Status
-sidebar_label: Viewing Status
+sidebar_label: Viewing Datastore Status
 ---

 # Viewing Datastore Status

-Depending on the source of the data used to create the Datastore, there may be some delay between requesting the Datastore be created and when the Datastore is actually available for use.
+Depending on the source of the data used to create a Datastore, there may be some delay between the Datastore creation request and the point at which the Datastore is actually available for use.

 ## Processing Times